 AN ACT TO AMEND THE NORTH CAROLINA CONSTITUTION TO PROTECT THE RIGHT TO HUNT, FISH, AND HARVEST WILDLIFE.

-Subject to approval by voters at the statewide election on November 8, 2016, adds new Section 38 to Article I of the North Carolina Constitution prohibiting the infringement upon the right of people to hunt, fish, and harvest wildlife, subject to laws and regulations to conserve and manage the State's natural resources.
-Makes public hunting and fishing the preferred means of managing and controlling wildlife.
-If approved, effective for taxable years beginning on or after January 1, 2017.
+Subject to approval by voters at the statewide election in November of 2018, adds new Section 38 to Article I of the North Carolina Constitution giving the people of the state a right to hunt, fish, and harvest wildlife, subject only to laws enacted by the General Assembly and rules adopted according to authority granted by the General Assembly to (1) promote wildlife conservation and management and (2) preserve the future of hunting and fishing.
+Makes public hunting and fishing a preferred means of managing and controlling wildlife.
+If approved, effective upon certification of the amendment to the Secretary of State.

 This work is copyrighted and subject to "fair use" as permitted by federal copyright law.
 No portion of this publication may be reproduced or transmitted in any form or by any means without the express written permission of the publisher.
 Distribution by third parties is prohibited.
 Prohibited distribution includes, but is not limited to, posting, e-mailing, faxing, archiving in a public database, installing on intranets or servers, and redistributing via a computer network or in printed form.
 Unauthorized use or reproduction may result in legal action against the unauthorized user.